-Our research interest lies at the interface between chemistry and biology, and reflects our fascination of natural products and possibilities these molecules represent.
-In particular, our research is focused on peptides of natural origin, their discovery, biological effects, biochemistry, structure, and, lately, towards peptide chemical design and synthesis.
-The overall aim of our research is to develop naturally occurring peptides into compounds useful for applications in medicine or biotechnology, and to develop general methods to do so.
+Our research interest lies at the interface between chemistry and biology, and reflects our fascination of natural products and the possibilities these molecules represent.
+In particular, the research is focused on peptides of natural origin, their discovery, biological effects, biochemistry, structure, and towards peptide chemical design and synthesis.
+The overall aim of our research is to develop naturally occurring peptide structures for applications in medicine or biotechnology, and to develop general methods to do so.

-The backbone-cyclized plant proteins named cyclotides are central to our research.
-These compounds represent an ideal scaffold for protein engineering because of their stability and ability to harness a wide variety of sequences and biological activities.
-Cyclotides consist of about 30 amino acid residues, of which six are cysteines that form three disulfide bonds arranged in a cystine knot (Figure 3).
+We focus on backbone cyclic peptides, such as cyclotides.
+These cyclic plant peptides represent an ideal scaffold for protein engineering because of their stability and ability to harness a wide variety of sequences and biological activities.
+Cyclotides consist of about 30 amino acid residues, of which six are cysteines that form three disulfide bonds arranged in a cystine knot (Figure 1).
 One aim of our research is to understand how we can exploit that scaffold and the way it is produced in plants, but also how the chemistry and biology of cyclotides can be applied to other families of peptides and proteins.
 After all, joining the N- and C- termini by an ordinary peptide bond seems perfectly logical and the seamless and knotted protein backbone confers an extraordinary stability.
-Their exceptional chemical and biological stability also favors their applications in drug discovery, where they may be used as carriers of less stable peptide sequences.
+The exceptional chemical and biological stability that is inferred by cyclization favors their applications in drug design and discovery, where they may be used as carriers of less stable peptide sequences.

-Figure 3.
+Figure 1.
 The cyclotide backbone.
 Note the circular backbone and the cystine knot that define the cyclic cystine knot (CCK) motif.
-The variable loop regions (marked 1-6) between the cysteines (marked I-VI) are targets for protein engineering in this project.
-The CCK motif is able to harness a number of biological activities: native cyclotides have been reported to have e.g. insecticidal, on-growth inhibitory, uterocontracting, HIV-inhibitory, trypsin inhibitory, and antibacterial activity.
+The variable loop regions (marked 1-6) between the cysteines (marked I-VI) are targets for protein engineering.
+The CCK motif is able to harness a number of biological activities: native cyclotides have been reported to have e.g. insecticidal, on-growth inhibitory, utero-contracting, HIV-inhibitory, trypsin inhibitory, and antibacterial activity.

-Lately, the group has made significant contributions to the field of cyclotide synthesis and folding, and we are building expertise in biophysical studies of membrane interactions.
-Building on our previous knowledge and the methodology that we have developed, we are now moving into the direction of design and applications of cyclotides as enzyme inhibitors and antimicrobial agents.
-However, as our research group is expanding so are the research interests: today they include the chemical biology of other peptides, for example structural design of antimicrobial peptides using, and we have recently started to exploit the possibilities given by next generation sequencing for peptide discovery.
-Some of the research highlights during the year are summarized below in Figure 4.
+Currently, we aim at characterizing their antimicrobial properties in particular.
+Building on that knowledge and the methodology that we have developed, we have moved into the direction of design of cyclic peptides as specific binders to block protein-protein interactions and as antimicrobial agents.
+However, as our research group is expanding so are the research interests: during the last two years we have entered into peptide toxin discovery exploiting peptidomics, combining next generation sequencing and mass spectrometry.
+Some of the research highlights during the year are summarized in Figure 2.